Help by Volunteering Your Skills

 There are various ways you can volunteer with Sumner Lifeboat.

 Boat crew volunteers are trained to attend callouts on-board any of our vessels.
-We are currently advertising for new boat crew – the due date to receive applications is 5pm 20th October 2020.

 You don’t need to have boating or life saving experience – we train you in all the requisite skills.
 You do need to be a competent swimmer, be physically fit, and be prepared to attend callouts.